 Deploy Azure Resources with Terraform – Storage Account Containers

-Well first we need to understand what is terraform and what is used for?
+Well, first, we need to understand what Terraform is and what it is used for.

-Terraform is an open-source tool designed for automating and managing infrastructure as code (IaC).
+Terraform is an open-source tool designed to automate and manage infrastructure as code (IaC).
 Created by HashiCorp, it allows developers and DevOps teams to define, provision, and manage cloud and on-premises resources in a declarative, code-based format.

 This includes servers, storage, networking, databases, and more, across multiple providers like AWS, Azure, Google Cloud, and even on-premises systems.